gramcracker40/LiveTest/backend/README.md

     NUM_COURSES = 15
     COURSES_PER_STUDENT = 5
     subjects = ["MATH", "CMPS", "ENGL", "HIST", "CH", "SHOP", "TECH"]

+### .env configurable constants
+I left the .env file in here for reference --> changed all my passwords.
+The docker stuff works off of it

 ### documentation
   go to 'http://localhost:8000/docs' once you have the fastapi app running with some fake data for more info on the various functionality that the API implements.
 Here is a preview